jo-m/dotfiles/README.md

 # Dotfiles (Chezmoi)

 This assumes the system setup as per https://github.com/jo-m/nixos/.
-Stock Ubuntu is also possible, see below.
+Ubuntu is also possible, see below.

 ## Install